SatelliteApplicationsCatapult/tribble/README.md

 | disabledMutators | | List of mutator class names to disable | |
 | | --disabledMutations | Comma seperated list of mutators to disable | |

+## Design goals:
+1) Easy to use and setup
+1) Easy to develop and extent
+1) Fast

+Where goals conflict the higher design goal should take precedence.
+Code that is harder to update but faster should be used with extreme caution.

 ## Where next?

 See the Issues list.